-Our rocky shores are a challenging place for plant and animals to live.
-Twice each day the area between low tide and high tide is covered in saltwater and then exposed to the air and sun for varying periods of time.
-The battle to adapt to life on the rocky shore has created one of our richest areas for nature, with hundreds of different types of plant and animal to be found on any given stretch of our rocky shore.
+Our rocky shores are a challenging place for plants and animals to live.
+Twice daily the area between low tide and high tide is covered in seawater and then exposed to the air and sun for varying periods of time.
+The battle to adapt to life on the rocky shore has created one of our richest areas for nature, with hundreds of different types of plant and animal to be found on any given stretch of rocky shore.

 The Explore Your Shore!
-Rocky Shore Safari is designed to record the distribution of seaweeds and animals around the Irish coastline.
-We are asking you to spend an hour of your time searching a rocky shore for our Big 30 tick list of Rocky Shore Safari species, but invite you to record any and all species you can find and identify.
+Rocky Shore Safari records the distribution intertidal seaweeds and marine animals around the Irish coast.
+We want YOU to enjoy an hour searching the rocky shore for our Big 30 tick list of rocky shore species.

 For information on tide times check your tide tables or see:

-- The paper form or the online webform with internet access.
+- You will need a paper survey form or the online webform with internet access.

-- A printed or digital copy of the Rocky Shore Safari Big 30! tick list.
+- A copy of the Rocky Shore Safari Big 30! tick list.

 - A camera or smartphone to take pictures of the plants and animals you want to record.

-- A fully charged mobile phone in case you need to call for assistance.
+- Bring a fully charged mobile phone in case you need to call for assistance.

 - Some guidebooks or online guides to the seashore… see exploreyourshore.ie for suggestions.

 - At least 1 hour to dedicate to the survey once on the shore.

-- Please complete a new survey form for each new shore visited and each new survey at that shore.
+- Use a new survey form for each new shore surveyed and each new survey at that shore.

-- Please record your details and the site details
+- Record your details and the site details

-- Please record your seaweedd and animal species on the paper/online form.
+- Record your seaweed and animal species on the paper or online form.

 - Please take and submit a photograph of each species recorded – only species records with photographs can be submitted on our survey website.